Resources for Implementing your NHS Green Plan

 This award-winning leadership and engagement programme mentors six teams from a Trust to identify carbon hotspots in their service and then develop, implement and evaluate a sustainable quality improvement project.
 A cash prize is awarded to the team whose project has the biggest positive impact or potential to do so and the highest quality projects are recommended for spread throughout the organisation.

-In 2020, the Green Ward Competition at Frimley NHS Foundation Trust was won by the paediatric respiratory team.
+In 2020, the Green Team Competition at Frimley NHS Foundation Trust was won by the paediatric respiratory team.
 Their project reduced the environmental impact of metered-dose (‘puffer’) inhalers used in the paediatric service.
 The forecast annual savings for all teams was £12,417 & 424.3 tonnes CO2e.
-The Recovery Team were the winners of the University Hospital Dorset Green Ward Competition.
+The Recovery Team were the winners of the University Hospital Dorset Green Team Competition.
 They replaced single-use ethyl chloride spray for spinal/epidural block testing with a reusable metal ‘cold stick’.
 The forecast annual savings for all teams was £37,042 & 16,399kg CO2e respectively.

 - Training clinical staff in the skills required to run sustainable quality improvement projects and to teach others